muellerberndt/obfuscation-metrics/README.md

 Note that it is unrealistic to assume that strong resiliency as defined above can be proven in a scientifically sound way anytime soon.
 Initially, we aim for defining guidelines, processes and metrics that enable a human tester to provide a reasonable assessment of whether strong resiliency has been achieved.
 Ideally, experimental data can then be used to verify (or refute) the proposed metrics.

 The situation is similar to "regular" security testing: In practical scenarios, generic, automated static/dynamic analysis in insufficient to prove security of a program.
 Manual verification by an experienced tester is still the only reliable way to achieve security.

+## The MASVS model

+The MASVS defines a set of high level requirements for software protections.
+In our model, we differentiate between functional defenses (such as root detection and anti-debugging) and obfuscations.
+Obfuscating transformations are further categorized into three types:

+1. Strip information
+2. Obfuscate control flow and data
+3. Inhibit reverse engineering processes and tools

+In normal cases - for 99% of mobile apps - applying a mix of basic type 1 and type 3 transformations is sufficient.
+These transformations are generally easy to apply and do not adversely impact the size and performance of the program.
+However, in some cases it is desirable to apply stronger protections - for example to protect a sensitive computation on Android devices without a dedicated cryptographic processor.
+In this case, MASVS L4 allows for the use of "advanced" forms of control flow and data obfuscation.
+This is where things get complicated.

 ## What is this subproject about?